-The man is a God who does everything in his power to keep peace across the Nine Realms.
-He is the son to arguably the most powerful character in Marvel comics, Odin and wields one of the Universe’s greatest weapons in Mjolnir.
+The man is a God who does everything he can to keep peace across the Nine Realms.
+He is the son of arguably the most powerful character in Marvel comics, Odin, and wields one of the Universe’s greatest weapons in Mjolnir.

-Thor is a fighter not to be taken lightly, a hero who possesses strength equal to the Hulk, he can fly through the cosmos, and has the ability to control lightning.
+Thor is a fighter not to be taken lightly, a hero who possesses strength equal to the Hulk, can fly through the cosmos, and can control lightning.
 Thor is so important that he will swing the side of any war to whichever side he sits on.

 10. Jean Grey

 Jean Grey was the first female introduced to the X-Men.
-She, like Wonder Woman, pioneered what it was to be a superheroine.
+Like Wonder Woman, she pioneered what it was to be a superheroine.
 Jean Grey is a powerful telepath whose mutation was so strong Charles Xavier feared what she could and would become.

-Her power-set is either on par or it completely outmatches those with a similar power-set.
+Her power set is either on par or completely outmatches those with a similar power set.
 Up until her time as the Dark Phoenix, Jean Grey set the tone for what a lead X-Man was.
 This was so much to the point that when the Xavier Institute For Higher Learning fell, the Jean Grey Institute replaced it.

-The 10 Greatest Superheroes To Ever Grace The Pages Of A Comic Book.
 What do you think?
 Who would make your greatest superheroes list?
-Leave it in the comments below.